 More than 250 music lessons take place each week with tuition offered on all standard band and orchestral instruments, singing, bagpipes and harp.

 Pupils are encouraged to take advantage of frequent opportunities to perform and to sit Associated Board music examinations.
-In the Academic year 2011-12, the School staged 35 concerts or other musical events and over 80 pupils passed music exams.
+Over the course of the academic year, there are at least 35 concerts or other musical events, and last year more than 80 pupils passed music exams.

 A purpose-built environment